karthikexp/appdev/README.md

 Multiple Progress Bar - Responsive
 ---------------------------
-Following points has covered into Multiple Progress Bar •Must read data from the endpoint
+Following points has covered into Multiple Progress Bar •Must read data from the endpoint\n
  •Multiple bars
  •One set of controls that can control each bar on the fly •Can't go under 0